bardhprenkaj/bardh-prenkaj-resume/content/home/experience.md

     date_start: 2017-02-01
     date_end: 2019-02-28
     description: |-2
+      * Teaching assistant for "Web and Social Information Extraction" and "Social and Behavioural Networks" courses.
       * Adapted to the changes brought by COVID-19 to the education system and obtained 80% more participation in classes than in a traditional classroom environment.
       * Persuaded senior professors to adopt new trends of teaching surpassing the challenge of constant communication and high student dropout rate.
       * Led a 5-month project to detect shifting trends in AI topics to build a model with 93% of prediction accuracy.